You made a first jump and you liked it? Are you an adrenaline junkie? The SOLO skydiving training course is for you!

 The skydiving training at Parachute GO SKkydive

-Your training as a skydiver starts with a complete theoretical course lasting about 4 hours and 15 minutes of free fall simulator.
+Your training as a skydiver starts with a complete theoretical course lasting about 4 hours and 15 minutes of free fall simulator (replaced by a second jump with 2 instructor during COVID where the simulator is closed).
 Theoretical courses are held in Gatineau.

-All instructor jumps of your training will be filmed so that you can understand your movements and correct your mistakes.
+All instructor jumps of your training will be filmed when possible so that you can understand your movements and correct your mistakes.

 Your first skydiving jump will be with two skydiving instructors to ensure the stability of your position.
 The next 4 jumps will be done with one instructor to teach you maneuvers, supervise you and correct your movements.

-After these 5 levels, you will perform your first solo skydiving jump.
-At the very end of your training, an instructor cameraman will jump with you to film your practice exam.
+After these levels, you will perform your first solo skydiving jump.

 During your training you will learn how to maintain the skydiver’s position in freefall, watch and read the altimeter and open and control your parachute to the ground.
 You will also learn to make turns, complete turns and exits of aircraft in instability (dives or saltos).